DorielRivalet/MHFZ_Overlay/README.md

 2. Make sure Windows or your antivirus did not delete the `MHFZOverlay.dll` file (because it reads the games memory windows might detect it as a trojan so you might have to get it out of quarantine)
 3. Run `MHFZ_Overlay.exe`

+## Hotkeys

 In the top left corner are buttons for configuration (`Shift+F1`), restart overlay (`Shift+F5`) and exit (`Shift+F6`) respectively.

+If the overlay doesn't seem to load values properly, restart it.
+If that didn't fix the issue, [please send information here](https://github.com/Imulion/MHFZ_Overlay/issues).

 ## Features